Fiberglass Pool Contractor — All of Marion County, FL

 How to Vet a Pool Contractor in Marion County

-• Confirm who files the Marion County permit: The licensed contractor files the permit — not the homeowner.
+• Confirm who files the Marion County permit: The pool contractor files the permit — not the homeowner.
 An "owner-builder" arrangement is illegal when a contractor is involved and voids legal protections.

 • Ask for Marion County job references: Request addresses of completed pools in Marion County.
 You can verify permit history through the Marion County Building Department portal.